shuuumz44/dt/README.md

 # TODO:
     * set up tests
-    * handle errors more gracefully.
-Abstract a function, make error codes
     * expand add/delete to accept infinitely many arguments
-    * add feature to list/mark tasks by description in addition to index
     * add array length checking if JSON array length exceeds array capacity
-    * add ability to set index for list (initial is 0-indexed, but can set it to 1)

 # NOTES:
     * Marshal functions are for buffers.
 NewEncoder functions are not.
 If you want to read JSON,